Hip FractureSkip to the navigation

 - Be sure you have good lighting where you are walking.

-- Put grab bars in showers and bathtubs.
+- Put grab bars and nonslip mats in showers and tubs.

 - Exercise to help keep your strength and balance.